 What to Wear During Strength Training

 Unrestricted movement is important when strength training, so you’ll want to wear activewear that you can bend, squat, and move in.
 As a lady lifter it’s also nice to not have to worry about exposing your undergarments when squatting or deadlifting, so high waisted leggings are always a bonus.
 Try out some high waisted leggings from Emily Hsu and Yoga Democracy, both brands have a signature high rise waistband and compression fit fabric.
 The high rise waistband will ensure full coverage throughout your workout while the compression fabric boasts benefits that helps with blood circulation and muscle recovery.
 Beyond Yoga also features some high waisted designs.
 Their signature supplex fabric is soft to the touch and will help keep your muscles warm throughout your workout.
-Whether you’re just a beginner or a seasoned weight lifter, it’s important to start and end your workout with warm muscles, so wear a pullover sweater and sweatpants to begin your workout, remove layers as your muscles warm up, and don’t forget to layer back up before heading out.
+Whether you’re just a beginner or a seasoned weight lifter, it’s important to start and end your workout with warm muscles, so wear a pullover sweater and comfy joggers rev up your workout, remove layers as your muscles warm up, and don’t forget to layer back up before heading out.